neillturner/kitchen-puppet/provisioner_options.md

-chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. custom_facts| Hash.new | Hash to set the puppet facts before running puppet apply custom_options | | custom options to add to puppet apply command. custom_install_command | nil | Custom shell command to be used at end of install stage.
+chef_bootstrap_url |"https://www.getchef.com/chef/install.sh"| the chef (needed for busser to run tests) NOTE: kitchen 1.4 only requires ruby to run busser so this is not required. custom_facts| Hash.new | Hash to set the puppet facts before running puppet apply custom_options | | custom options to add to puppet apply command. custom_pre_install_command | nil | Custom shell command to be used at beginning of install stage.
+Can be multiline. custom_install_command | nil | Custom shell command to be used at end of install stage.
 Can be multiline.
 See examples below. custom_pre_apply_command | nil | Custom shell command to be used before the puppet apply stage.
 Can be multiline.
-See examples below. custom_pre_install_command | nil | Custom shell command to be used at beginning of install stage.
-Can be multiline. facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command facter_version | "latest"| desired version, affects apt installs. files_path | | directory to place at /tmp/kitchen/files
+See examples below. custom_post_apply_command | nil | Custom shell command to be used after the puppet apply stage.
+Can be multiline.
+See examples below. facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command facter_version | "latest"| desired version, affects apt installs. files_path | | directory to place at /tmp/kitchen/files